Frequently asked questions

 What if I work long or unpredictable hours?

 We hear you.
 This is part of why Manchester Cares exists – to make it easy for young professionals with busy lives to feel part of the community by getting to know their older neighbours.
 If you can spare an hour or two every week, great – Love Your Neighbour might be for you.
 Otherwise, if things are a bit more unpredictable, you'll be able to jump in and out of our Social Clubs whenever you can spare a few hours during an evening or weekend.

 What commitment do I need to make to volunteer?

-Manchester Cares will try to make volunteering accessible, fun and flexible for young professionals.
+Manchester Cares tries to make volunteering accessible, fun and flexible for young professionals.
 We know that people have busy work and social lives – but that shouldn't stop you from feeling part of the community too.
-So we'll try to cut as much bureaucracy and time out of our processes as possible so that you can be part of it simply and quickly.
+So we try to cut as much bureaucracy and time out of our processes as possible so that you can be part of it simply and quickly.

 What's best for me – Social Clubs or Love Your Neighbour?

 That depends on you.
 If you have limited time our programme of regular Social Clubs that you can drop in and out of might be best.
 That way, you can be flexible with your volunteering.
 But if you'd like to build a close one-to-one relationship with a neighbour, and have time to visit them once a week, Love Your Neighbour could be better for you.

 All our activities and most of our older neighbours will live in the city of Manchester.
 But we appreciate that Greater Manchester is a sprawling place – so if you live in Salford or Trafford but work in the city and want to hang out with older people near your office, that's totally fine.

 Do I need to bring anything when I volunteer?